Meningococcal disease

 Previous meningococcal disease, regardless of the serogroup, is not a contraindication to receiving any meningococcal vaccine.

-Previous vaccination with the strain-specific MenB vaccine used in New Zealand (MeNZB) is not a contraindication to receiving either Bexsero or Trumenba.
+Previous vaccination with the strain-specific MenB vaccine used in New Zealand (MeNZB) is not a contraindication to receiving Bexsero.

-Previous vaccination with a quadrivalent polysaccharide meningococcal vaccine (4vMenPV; used previously in Australia) is not a contraindication to receiving any MenACWY vaccine.
+Previous vaccination with a quadrivalent polysaccharide meningococcal vaccine (4vMenPV; previously available in Australia but now discontinued) is not a contraindication to receiving any MenACWY vaccine.
 See ‘People who have previously received a meningococcal polysaccharide vaccine’ in Laboratory workers or Travellers.

 Precautions